mmoya26/dollarguard/README.md

 Personal project to learn Angular and back-end development.

 :fire: [Live site](https://dollarguard.pages.dev/login)
-##  Currently working on: Integrating custom categories for each user
+##  Currently working on: Allow users to set custom budgets for each month for each year

 ##  Todo in general